Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/MRC_General_Application_Plan_v1.md

 * compare intervention candidates under explicit assumptions;
 * generate prospective predictions for human calibration and proof-of-concept studies.

-Where ethically and legally permissible, and if the proposed BPS mathematics-anxiety study proceeds, its design and resulting data may provide an initial cross-domain calibration case for the reusable transfer-analysis pipeline.
-This work may test whether the computational system can recover learning trajectories, directional-transfer costs, lapse parameters and delayed-retention patterns from a separate enabling study.
+Where available, the BPS enabling study may contribute methodological calibration in accordance with Sections 1.4–1.5.
+It will not provide pain-specific clinical evidence.

 Pain-specific priors, models and clinical interpretations will nevertheless be developed independently from chronic-pain evidence and human calibration data.